chakrabar/chakrabar.github.io/_posts/unpublished/2018-03-05-sonarqube-for-code-quality.md

 **Tip:** To run `msbuild` command from any location, add the path of `MSBuild.exe` to the system environment variables.
 For example, the MSBuild version 15 that comes with Visual Studio 2017, can be found at _"C:\Program Files (x86)\Microsoft Visual Studio\2017\\{Edition}\MSBuild\15.0\Bin"_.
 {: .notice--success}

 The process can take quite a while (the `end` command).
-For my codebase of 125k lines (that includes ~55k lines C# source code, JavaScript code & libraries, XML files etc.), it took almost 30min to process completely.
+While it took around 2 minutes to process a codebase of ~20k lines, for my codebase of ~125k lines (that includes ~55k lines C# source code, JavaScript code & libraries, XML files etc.), it took almost 30min to process completely.
 But that time inludes scanning SVN for blame data over VPN network.
 In the process, it'll create a new folder `.sonarqube` inside current folder, to write all details.
+And after the scanner has completed the work, the server may need some more time to process and show updated results.

 ![Image](/images/posts/sonarqube/analysis-complete.png)